StorjOld/dataserv/README.rst

 Total Bytes
 ***********

-Get the total number of terabytes currently being managed by the node.
+Get the total number of terabytes and farmers currently being managed by the node.
+Increments id every 30 minutes for indexing software.

 ::